timurkhakhalev/monitor-switch-ddc/README.md

 `monitortray` menu actions:

-- Start at login: toggles a per-user LaunchAgent (`~/Library/LaunchAgents/com.monitorctl.monitorctl.plist`) and updates `start_with_windows` in the config (same key used cross-platform in this PoC).
+- Start at login: toggles a per-user LaunchAgent (`~/Library/LaunchAgents/com.monitorctl.monitorctl.plist`) and updates `start_with_windows` in the config.
 - Edit config: opens the config file in your default editor (creates a minimal config file if missing).
 - Open config folder: opens the config directory.
 - Reload config: re-reads the config and rebuilds the tray menu.